hardingrichard/ci-ms1-blemishfreedetailing/README.md

 whilst still maintaining a degree of consistency.

 ### Colours
 The colour scheme of blues, oranges and red were used for the website, blues were used to convey trust which will increase the user confidence in navigating the website as well as having a calming affect on the user.
 The combination of white and blues together is also dyslexia friendly.
 Oranges are associated with confidence and optimism and was used for the headers against a dark background.
 The red was introduced for accent colours such as clickable links when hovering over and also the background for a booking box to grab the users attention after having browsed the services on offer.
-The colours chosen are mindful of having enough contrast ratio between one another for accessibility and visual impairment, all being tested with webaims accessibility evaluation tool.
-Please refer to the style tile above for the mentioned theming.
+The colours chosen are mindful of having enough contrast ratio between one another for accessibility and visual impairment, all being tested with WebAims accessibility evaluation tool.
+Please refer to the [Style Tile](#style-tile) above for the mentioned colours and theming.

 ## Site Features